HIGHLEVEL SETUP

 Wallet and billing configuration

-If more than one location (company) exists, ensure phone, SMS, and email usage rebilling is configured appropriately so costs are assigned either to the main account or individual locations as required.
+If more than one location (company) exists, ensure that phone, SMS, and email usage rebilling is configured appropriately so that costs are assigned either to the main account or to individual locations as required.

 Email and SMS configuration